andis-spr/fzf-bookmarks/README.md

 ## Incentive

-I wanted a fast, portable, simple & platform-agnostic bookmarks management interface, as I dislike like somewhat clunky GUIs & not-so-portable storage formats of the popular web browsers.
-What can be better than text file?
-Right, nothing.
+I wanted a fast, portable, simple-to-use & platform-agnostic bookmarks management interface, as I grew to dislike somewhat clunky GUIs & not-so-portable storage formats of the popular web browsers.

+What can be better than a text file?
+You're right - nothing.

-So, on the shoulders of `fzf`, `lua` and *nix text utilities, fzf-bookmarks became a thing.
-Your'e welcome.
+So, on the shoulders of `fzf`, `lua` and `*nix text utilities`, `fzf-bookmarks` became a thing.

 ## How do I run this?